-AWS Acceptable Use Policy describes permitted and prohibited behavior on AWS and includes descriptions of prohibited security violations and network abuse.
-However, because penetration testing and other simulated events are frequently indistinguishable from these activities, we have established a policy for customers to request permission to conduct penetration tests and vulnerability scans to or originating from the AWS environment.
+AWS Acceptable Use Policy describes permitted and prohibited behavior on AWS, and it includes descriptions of prohibited security violations and network abuse.
+However, because DDoS simulation testing, penetration testing, and other simulated events are frequently indistinguishable from these activities, we have established policies for customers to request permission to conduct DDoS tests, penetration tests and vulnerability scans.
 Visit our Penetration testing page and DDoS Simulation Testing policy for more details.

 Q. In which AWS regions is AWS Shield Standard available?